Karthi736/AI-Based-Transformer-Health-Monitoring-System/README.md

 * To monitor transformer temperature in real time.
 * To simulate transformer load variations.
+* To calculate transformer Health Score.
-* To calculate transformer health condition.
+* To predict transformer operating condition.
 * To estimate failure probability.
-* To estimate remaining transformer life.
 * To provide automatic cooling control.
-* To implement preventive protection during abnormal conditions.
+* To implement preventive protection during critical conditions.

 ---